 Magell's birth is unknown although some family records suggest she was born about 1835.
 Nothing is known of Magell's parentage or childhood.
 According to some family stories and a book written by Kate Carter, Magell met Francis Brown when Company B was assigned to San Diego.
-The story suggests Francis was sick at the end of March as they arrived from San Luis Rey and a young Indian girl named Magell cared for him, nursing him back to health, then marrying two months later.
+The story suggests Francis was sick at the end of March, 1847, as

+Company B arrived in San Diego from San Luis Rey.
+Ayoung Indian girl named Magell cared for him, nursing him back to health, then marrying two months later.
 But no primary documents have been found to validate this story.
 There were a number of local natives living in San Diego during this time, many used as slaves or providing service to the local residents, so this story is plausible.
 No census has been found to reflect Magell, but indigenous people may not have been included in census records.